jeffvella/UnityECSOffsets/README.md

 ##### What is this?:

-If you want to access to Unity ECS internal data that is non-public, for example working with chunks and archetypes directly, then this gives you the required offsets.
+If you want access to Unity ECS internal data to for example work with chunks and archetypes directly, then this gives you the required offsets.

 Example generated code: